superlistapp/super_native_extensions/super_clipboard/README.md

 ### Android support

 NDK is required to use `super_clipboard`.
-If not present it will be automatically installed during first build.
+If not present it will be automatically installed during the first build.
 The NDK is a large download (~1GB) so it might take a while to install.

 The NDK version used is specified in `android/app/build.gradle` of your Flutter project.